-Labor projects are plentiful: You might help plant a community garden one day, move office furniture the next, paint a classroom, and then wrap up your week helping to erect a Sun Dance lodge.
+Labor projects are plentiful: You might help plant a community garden one day, move office furniture the next, paint a classroom, and then wrap up your week helping to erect a Sun Dance lodge in Montana.
+In West Virginia, you might help rehabilitate dilapidated and energy inefficient homes for elders or low income families in economically devastated rural coalfield communities.

 “The volunteers bring their skills, insights, and helping hands to the reservation.
 But, most important, they bring friendship, curiosity, and compassion.
 We work together to close the gap of understanding between the Indian and White cultures, and it’s very good.”